yseultmasson/advanced-ml-project/README.md

 * The original paper on neural style transfer by [Gatys et al](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf)
 * The repository used to code the descriptive approach of style transfer, by [nazianafis](https://github.com/nazianafis/Neural-Style-Transfer/tree/main)
+* The repository used to implement the generative approach of style transfer, by [dxyang](https://github.com/dxyang/StyleTransfer/tree/master)